Skip to main content

 What are artificial sweeteners?

-Artificial sweeteners, also called sugar substitutes, nonnutritive sweeteners, or high-intensity sweeteners, are chemically synthesized substances that are used instead of sucrose (table sugar) to sweeten foods and beverages.
+Artificial sweeteners are chemically synthesized substances that are used instead of sucrose (table sugar) to sweeten foods and beverages.

 Because artificial sweeteners are many times sweeter than table sugar, much smaller amounts (200 to 20,000 times less) are needed to create the same level of sweetness.
 The caloric content of sweeteners used in such tiny amounts is negligible, which is why they are sometimes described as nonnutritive.

-Six artificial sweeteners are approved as food additives by the US Food and Drug Administration (FDA): saccharin, aspartame, acesulfame potassium (acesulfame-K, or Ace-K), sucralose, neotame, and advantame.
-Before approving these sweeteners, FDA reviewed numerous safety studies that were conducted on each sweetener to identify possible health harms.
+Six artificial sweeteners are approved by the US Food and Drug Administration (FDA) as food additives: saccharin, aspartame, acesulfame potassium (acesulfame-K, or Ace-K), sucralose, neotame, and advantame.
+Before approving these sweeteners, the FDA reviewed numerous safety studies that were conducted on each sweetener to identify possible health harms.
 The results of these studies showed no evidence that these sweeteners cause cancer or other harms in people.

 Do animal studies suggest a possible association between artificial sweeteners and cancer?